Kate Chase: Life in Washington

 In 1861, Salmon P. Chase became Secretary of the Treasury in Lincoln's administration.
 He set up residence at 6th and E Streets Northwest in Washington, with Kate Chase as his hostess.
 Her soirees were eagerly attended in the nation's capital; she became, effectively, the "Belle of the North."
 She visited battle camps in the Washington area and befriended Union generals, offering her own views on the proper prosecution of the war, often contrary to the wishes of the administration.

 Marriage and divorce

-She married Rhode Island Governor William Sprague, a textile magnate, on November 12, 1863 (the social event of the season) at Chase's home in Washington.
+Chase married Rhode Island Governor William Sprague, a textile magnate, on November 12, 1863 at Chase's home in Washington.
 Sprague's wedding gift to her was a tiara of matched pearls and diamonds that cost more than $50,000.
 As the bride entered the room, the U.S. Marine Band played "The Kate Chase March" that composer Thomas Mark Clark had written for the occasion.
-President Lincoln attended the reception, but his wife, who strongly disliked both of the Chases, did not.
+President Lincoln attended the reception, but his wife, who strongly disliked both Chases, did not.

-They had four children: William (b.
+Chase and Sprague had four children: William "Willie" (b.
 1865), Ethel (b.
 1869), Catherine (b.
 1872) and Portia (b.
 1873).
 Sprague had problems with alcohol, had affairs with other women, and lost huge sums of money in poorly conceived business ventures.
 Some evidence suggests that he engaged in illegal cotton trading during the war.